 DKIM and SPF authentication is used as a way of checking if incoming emails are spam or from a fake address or sender.
 It’s a way of protecting the recipient.
 If an email fails these checks it’s likely to end up in the spam or junk mail folder.
 Follow this guide to authenticate your domain.

-You’ll also need to make some account changes with the DNS settings of your provider.
+You will need to make some account changes with the DNS settings of your provider.
 If you don’t know who provides your DNS settings, get in touch with your hosting supplier.

 If you’re not sure about any of this and have an IT contact who can lend a hand, drop them a line and share this link with them.